citrix/citrix-daas-rest-go/citrixorchestration/docs/IdentityDomainResponseModel.md

 `func (o *IdentityDomainResponseModel) UnsetUpnSuffixes()`

 UnsetUpnSuffixes ensures that no value is present for UpnSuffixes, not even an explicit nil
+### GetServiceConnectionPointConfigurations

+`func (o *IdentityDomainResponseModel) GetServiceConnectionPointConfigurations() []ADSCPConfigurationModel`

+GetServiceConnectionPointConfigurations returns the ServiceConnectionPointConfigurations field if non-nil, zero value otherwise.

+### GetServiceConnectionPointConfigurationsOk

+`func (o *IdentityDomainResponseModel) GetServiceConnectionPointConfigurationsOk() (*[]ADSCPConfigurationModel, bool)`

+GetServiceConnectionPointConfigurationsOk returns a tuple with the ServiceConnectionPointConfigurations field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetServiceConnectionPointConfigurations

+`func (o *IdentityDomainResponseModel) SetServiceConnectionPointConfigurations(v []ADSCPConfigurationModel)`

+SetServiceConnectionPointConfigurations sets ServiceConnectionPointConfigurations field to given value.

+### HasServiceConnectionPointConfigurations

+`func (o *IdentityDomainResponseModel) HasServiceConnectionPointConfigurations() bool`

+HasServiceConnectionPointConfigurations returns a boolean if a field has been set.

+### SetServiceConnectionPointConfigurationsNil

+`func (o *IdentityDomainResponseModel) SetServiceConnectionPointConfigurationsNil(b bool)`

+ SetServiceConnectionPointConfigurationsNil sets the value for ServiceConnectionPointConfigurations to be an explicit nil

+### UnsetServiceConnectionPointConfigurations
+`func (o *IdentityDomainResponseModel) UnsetServiceConnectionPointConfigurations()`

+UnsetServiceConnectionPointConfigurations ensures that no value is present for ServiceConnectionPointConfigurations, not even an explicit nil
 ### GetPossibleLookupFailure

 `func (o *IdentityDomainResponseModel) GetPossibleLookupFailure() bool`